thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 A lot of people call this library "**King of Micro ORM**".

 ## Installation
-Dapper is installed thought NuGet: https://www.nuget.org/packages/Dapper
+Dapper is installed throught NuGet: https://www.nuget.org/packages/Dapper

 ## Methods
 Dapper will extend your IDbConnection interface with multiple methods: